 In the summer of 1864, prince Marcantonio Borghese approached the Jesuit Alessandro Ponza di S. Martino, provincial of Rome, in order to allow the Jesuits to use his Villa, the Villa Mondragone in Frascati, as a college and home for children of Italian nobility.
 Both the general P.Beckx and pope Pius IX approved of the idea, and the Nobile Collegio Mondragone could start its activities on 2 February 1865, with 5 pupils, 3 of whom were Borghese's own sons.
 Alessandro Ponza becomes its first rector.
 The Villa would be sold to the Jesuits in 1896.

 A detachment of soldiers at once proceeded to the Casa Professa and took up quarters there.
 However, the occupants were not in any hurry to take over Jesuit possessions.
-The Jesuits moved the archives from the Curia to the basement of the Palazzo Torlonia on Via della Riconciliazione (19).
+The Jesuits moved the archives from the Curia to the basement of the nearby Palazzo Torlonia on Via della Riconciliazione (19).
 This palace was owned by prince Alessandro Torlonia (1800-1886), who was a great friend and patron of the Jesuits, and a close personal friend of P.Beckx.
-The palace was demolished several years after Torlonia's death, in 1903.
+The palace would be demolished several years after Torlonia's death, in 1903.

 Initially, indications were that the various religious orders would not be affected, but in June 1873 the law relating to confiscations of Jesuit possessions was extended to the Roman province, taking effect on 20 October.
 One by one the Jesuit houses in the city were confiscated, including the novitiate of S. Andrea al Quirinale and the Gesù church with the adjacent Casa Professa, so the two libraries that were already mentioned above were at risk.
-By this time (in 1873) the archives had been moved from the aforementinoed Palazzo Torlonia to the attics of the Palazzo Borromeo on Via del Seminario near St. Ignatius Church, which then housed the German college.
+By this time (in 1873) the archives had been moved from the aforementioned Palazzo Torlonia to the attics of the Palazzo Borromeo on Via del Seminario near St. Ignatius Church, which then housed the German college.

 The Collegium Romanum building, which had already been occupied and used by the Ministry of War until then, was annexed in January 1873.